 While sipping on a Moscow mule during dinner, Danielle said, “Leah, we have to stay out all night and then go to the Lincoln Memorial to watch the sunrise.
 It’s the most amazing thing to see in D.C.”

 So after a long night of metro rides and stops in Foggy Bottom, Georgetown, and Adams Morgan, we arrived at the bottom of the steps at the Lincoln Memorial around 4:45 a.m.
 From where we stood, I could see the nineteen-foot tall marble statue of Abraham Lincoln sitting in deep thought.

 “Do you want me to give you a piggyback ride?”
 Danielle’s friend Joey asked.
 Although I’d only met him yesterday, I wasn’t going to miss this, so I jumped on his back and looked down at the white, marble steps as we began climbing.
 When we reached the top, he kindly kneeled down so I wouldn’t have to jump off and hurt my knees.

 At that point, asking strangers for favors had become a part of my daily routine.
 I’d had to accept that, whether for the time being or forever, this was my life.
 There were moments when I didn’t want to travel anymore because obstacles appeared everywhere I turned.
 Not being able to rely on my own body was disheartening and demoralizing, but I refused to miss out on big life experiences during my twenties – which I envisioned as the defining decade.

 I sat on the steps, rested my head against Danielle’s shoulder and watched the pale, orange and yellow sunrise smile over the city.
 As the shadows of D.C.’s historic building receded, I smiled at the realization that I could now only see the light.

 Leah Messing is part of the New Voices Workshop.
-She was mentored by Lis Mesa, Head of TNVW, and Christa Burgin, Editor for The Selkie.
+She was mentored by Lis Mesa, Head of NVW, and Christa Burgin, Head of Prose.